GennadiyVick/tree/README.txt

 python program_path\el.py

-You can also create a launch shortcut on the desktop
+You can also create a launch shortcut on the desktop.
+To run from a shortcut, use pythonw instead of python

+pythonw program_path\el.py

 Linux: ========================
 For the program to work in Linux, you need to use python version 3 or higher.